Tropical Fish

 Disease : Saltwater Fish Disease - Diagnose, Symptoms and Treatment.
 Ich (white spot - cryptocaryon) is common in tangs.
 Quarantine is always a good idea.
 Use of cleaner shrimps is a good idea too.
 Keep the water highly oxygenated.

-Diet / Fish Food : Herbivore, having lots of live rock definitely helps as well as ample areas of open sand for them to graze on.
+Diet / Foods : The Orange Shoulder Tang is an herbivore, so having lots of live rock definitely helps as well as ample areas of open sand for them to graze on.
 They will eat brown algae, diatoms and are even reported to eat detritus.
 Make sure they're getting enough to eat.
 Place some dried marine origin algae under the live rock regularly.

 Tank Region : All over the tank, this is a very active swimmer